-The Executive Director will be the business leader and in concert with the Principal, be the co-cultural leader of SCCCS.
-He or she will be responsible for ensuring that the school complies with all state requirements, has adequate funding and external resources to maximize student-learning experiences.
-The Executive Director of SCCCS will report directly to the Board of Trustees.
-The Executive Director will supervise the school Principal and serve as the liaison between the Board of Trustees and the authorizing school district and other outside agencies.
+The Executive Director will be the business leader and in concert with the Principal at each site, be the cocultural leader of SCCCS II.
+He or she will be responsible for ensuring that the Charter School complies with all state requirements, has adequate funding and external resources to maximize student-learning experiences.
+The Executive Director of SCCCS II will report directly to the Board of Trustees.
+The Executive Director will supervise the school Principal at each site, and serve as the liaison between the Board of Trustees and the authorizing County and other outside agencies.
 The Executive Director's duties shall include tasks assigned by the Board of Trustees.
 These tasks will include, but are not limited to, the following:

-- Communicate and report to the Board of Trustees. - Oversee school finances to ensure financial stability including fiscal planning, budgeting and working with SCCCS's back office provider, EdTec. - Present a quarterly financial report to the SCCCS Board. - Present fiscal audit to the Board of Trustees and, after review by the Board of Trustees, present audit to the District Board of Education and the County Superintendent of Schools, the State Controller, and the California Department of Education. - Communicate with Charter School legal counsel and any outside consultants. - Attend all Board of Trustees' meetings and attend as necessary District Board of Education meetings as the charter representative. - Facilitate regular school functions, including graduations, festivals, and assemblies. - Initiate, participate in, and oversee fundraising for Sycamore Creek Community Charter School.

-- Work with the Principal to establish and maintain a system to handle organizational tasks such as student records, teacher records, teacher credentialing information, and contemporaneous attendance logs, - Establish and maintain a system to handle purchasing, budgets, and timetables. - Promote and publish the Charter Program in the community and promote positive public relations and interact effectively with media. - Be the direct liaison with the authorizer. - Attend meetings with the Chief Financial Officer of the District on fiscal oversight issues as requested by the District; - Develop the School annual performance report, SARC, and LCAP. - Provide all necessary financial reports as required for proper attendance reporting. - Oversee facility maintenance and aesthetic quality of site.
+- Communicate and report to the Board of Trustees. - Oversee school finances to ensure financial stability including fiscal planning, budgeting and working with SCCCS II's back-office provider, EdTec. - Present fiscal audit to the Board of Trustees and, after review by the Board of Trustees, present audit to the County Board of Education and the County Superintendent of Schools, the State Controller, and the California Department of Education. - Communicate with Charter School legal counsel and any outside consultants. - Attend all Board of Trustees' meetings and attend as necessary County Board of Education meetings as the charter representative. - Facilitate regular school functions, including graduations, festivals, and assemblies. - Initiate, participate in, and oversee fundraising for Sycamore Creek Community Charter School II. - Work with the Principal to establish and maintain a system to handle organizational tasks such as student records, teacher records, teacher credentialing information, and contemporaneous attendance logs, - Establish and maintain a system to handle purchasing, budgets, and timetables. - Promote and publish the Charter Program in the community and promote positive public relations and interact effectively with the media. - Be the direct liaison with the authorizer. - Attend meetings with the Chief Financial Officer of the County on fiscal oversight issues as requested by the County; - Develop the School annual performance report, SARC, and LCAP. - Provide all necessary financial reports as required for proper attendance reporting. - Oversee facility maintenance and aesthetic quality of site. - Hire, promote, discipline, and dismiss all employees of SCCCS II.

-THE PRINCIPAL
+THE SITE PRINCIPAL

-The Principal will be the instructional leader and in concert with the Executive Director, the co-cultural leader of SCCCS.
-The Principal will ensure that the curriculum is implemented in order to maximize student-learning experiences.
-The Principal must report directly to the Executive Director as well as the SCCCS Board of Trustees.
-While the Executive Director is responsible for the orderly operation of SCCCS and the supervision of all employees in SCCCS, the Principal retains autonomy over pedagogical decisions as well as all student related activities.
+The Site Principals will be the instructional leader at the school they oversee.
+In concert with the Executive Director, the Site Principals will be the cultural leaders of their school.
+The Site Principal will ensure that the curriculum is implemented in order to maximize student-learning experiences at their school.
+The Site Principal must report directly to the Executive Director.
+The Site Principal oversees the order operation and the supervision of the employees at their site.
+Additionally, they retain autonomy over pedagogical decisions as well as all student related activities.

-The Principal shall perform assigned tasks as directed by the SCCCS Board of Trustees and shall be required to undertake some or all of the tasks detailed below.
+The Site Principal shall perform assigned tasks as directed by the Executive Director and shall be required to undertake some or all of the tasks detailed below.
 These tasks may include, but are not limited to, the following: